Mumbai–Ahmedabad high-speed rail corridor: Land acquisition

 Survey work on the route began in January 2017.
-According to NHSRC director Mukul Saran Mathur, "The geo-technical surveys have started along the entire route between Mumbai and Ahmedabad and is expected to take two to three months.
-The activities that have begun include geo-technical and geo-physical investigations into the 21-kilometre, under-water tunnel of the project as well as the Final Location Survey to mark the alignment, right down to the pillars on which the high speed trains will run."
+According to NHSRC director Mukul Saran Mathur, "The geotechnical surveys have started along the entire route between Mumbai and Ahmedabad and is expected to take two to three months.
+The activities that have begun include geo-technical and geo-physical investigations into the 21-kilometre, under-water tunnel of the project as well as the Final Location Survey to mark the alignment, right down to the pillars on which the high-speed trains will run."
 RITES identified 750 locations along the entire route to carry out soil testing, including 62 locations for the underground section.
 The agency completed soil testing at a total of 250 locations by 24 February.
 Officials carried out testing of soil and rocks at a depth of 70 metres underwater for the undersea tunnel stretch.

 Railway officials utilized a helicopter mounted with a 100-megapixel high-resolution digital camera, a Light Detection and Ranging (LiDAR) scanner, a data recorder and other equipment to carry out the survey.
-This aerial-survey method provides accurate data about land contours, buildings and vegetation, and will permit the survey work to be completed within 9–10 weeks as opposed to the six to eight months required for a regular survey.
+This aerial survey method provides accurate data about land contours, buildings and vegetation, and will permit the survey work to be completed within 9 to 10 weeks as opposed to the six to eight months required for a regular survey.
 The helicopter completed its survey of the entire route within a flying time of 30 hours, and the rest of the time is required for data processing.
 The aerial survey was completed by JICA and the Indian Railways by the end of February 2017.
 Railway Ministry officials stated in April 2017 that final location surveys had been completed, and that consultants to carry out environmental and social impact studies would be appointed within a few months.